dhcav/ShortcutsForJamfPro/README.md

 # ShortcutsForJamfPro
-A collection of Shortcuts for iOS, iPadOS and macOS to be used with Jamf Pro.
+A collection of Shortcuts for iOS, iPadOS, macOS and even sometimes watchOS to be used with Jamf Pro.

 ## Notes